 PERMAH makes up six important building blocks of wellbeing and happiness: Positive Emotions, Engagement, Relationships, Meaning, Accomplishment and Health.

 The primary purpose of this survey is to help adults at school understand their own wellbeing and take responsibility for it.
 In addition, survey results provide school leaders with a better understanding of the wellbeing of their staff to use as evidence as part of their school improvement plans.
 Together, a whole-school approach focusing on the wellbeing of students and adults is most likely to generate sustained improvements.

-We know school staff already have a lot on their plates so it’s tempting to put this survey off but we promise that the 15 minutes (or less) spent on this by each staff member will help you understand your own wellbeing more, help your school to support the wellbeing of its staff and support Dubai’s overall wellbeing agenda.
+The survey takes up to 15 minutes to complete.
+Once completed, it helps you understand your own wellbeing more, helps your school to support the wellbeing of its staff and support Dubai’s overall wellbeing agenda.
 Please note that all of the responses to the survey are confidential.
 The even better news is that there is no ‘right wellbeing score’ to try and achieve.
 There’s just the wellbeing score that works best for the participant.